sirisian/ecmascript-types/decorators.md

 Decorators can optionally return a replacement for the decorated target.
 If a decorator returns `void` (or `undefined`), no replacement occurs.
 If it returns a value, that value replaces the original target.
 The return type must be compatible with the original.

+This is the **value replacement** table.
+A *replacement decorator* returns SYNTAX rather than a value and is governed by a second table, below - the two are different axes, and a position may appear in both.

 | Context | Return replaces | Return type |
 |---|---|---|
 | `Reflect.Class.<T>` | The class itself | `T` (the class or a subclass: a class type is nominal, so a structurally identical class of another declaration is not a `T`) |